-This tolerance must be provided to allow for worst case conditions of head skew and circuit tolerances which may occur during cartridge interchange.
+This tolerance must be provided to allow for worst case conditions of head skew and circuit tolerances.

-This gap must be written with a minimum of 16 bytes of zeros.
+This cap must be written with a minimum of 16 bytes of zeros.

-Read PLO Synchronization
+2. Read PLO Synchronization

-The synchronization time needed to allow the Phase-Locked Oscillator to synchronize is 9 μs of zeros.
+The synchronization time needed to allow the Phase-Locked Oscillator to synchronize is 9.0 μs of zeros.